sweetsmarthome/esphome-docs/guides/installing_esphome.rst

 -----------
 memo

-Last login: Thu Jul 28 16:51:31 on console siio@mini ~ % which python
+% which python
 python not found

-siio@mini ~ % which python3
+% which python3
 /usr/bin/python3

-siio@mini ~ % python3 --version
+% python3 --version
 xcode-select: note: no developer tools were found at '/Applications/Xcode.app', requesting install.
-Choose an option in the dialog to download the command line developer tools. siio@mini ~ % python3 --version
+Choose an option in the dialog to download the command line developer tools.

+% python3 --version
 xcode-select: note: no developer tools were found at '/Applications/Xcode.app', requesting install.
-Choose an option in the dialog to download the command line developer tools. siio@mini ~ % python3 --version
+Choose an option in the dialog to download the command line developer tools.

+% python3 --version

 You have not agreed to the Xcode license agreements.
 You must agree to both license agreements below in order to use Xcode.